-Emergency management directors prepare for natural disasters and other emergencies.
-They do tasks like organizing emergency response training programs and reviewing emergency plans.
+These pros prep for natural disasters and other emergencies.
+They do tasks like organize emergency response training programs and review emergency plans.
 They also must apply for funding and meet with public officials to assess needs.
-Most work for local and state governments.
+Most work for local and state gov’ts.

-Intelligence analysts collect and analyze data to identify and prevent threats – like terrorism.
-They may use surveillance, intelligence networks, geographic information systems, and more.
-These professionals need knowledge of public safety, security, law, communications, and technology.
+Intel analysts collect and analyze data to look for and prevent threats.
+They may use surveillance, intel networks, geo info systems, and more.
+These pros need knowledge of public safety, security, law, and tech.

-Information security specialists, or analysts, implement cybersecurity measures.
-They take steps to protect organizations’ computer networks and systems.
-That includes monitoring for security breaches, plus installing firewalls and data encryption software.
-These professionals are needed across many industries.
+Info sec specialists use cyber security measures.
+They take steps to protect computer networks and systems.
+Like how to monitor for security breaches, plus how to install firewalls and data encryption software.
+These pros are in need across many industries.